JelleZijlstra/taxonomy/docs/future-work.md

     it.
 Or I don't have access to the source that did the designation.
   - Idea: Add a new tag to names that encompasses a verbatim_citation and citation_group, so we can track needed citations here.
+- Check that the gender of species names matches their genus (and maybe publish a paper correcting all the wrong ones)

 ## New data not currently included